 907 Pendleton Street

 The Battery H hospital building was made of wood siding, with hospital tents behind it.
-Other buildings made up their compound, spreading from Pendleton to Wythe, and between N. between Patrick and Alfred Streets.
+Other buildings made up the compound, spreading from Pendleton to Wythe, and between N. Patrick and N. Alfred Streets.
 Battery H served in Alexandria from March 1863 until January 1865.
 Seven men of Battery H died of disease during the war.

-Independent Battery H, Light Artillery, was organized in the area of Pittsburgh, PA, on October 21.
-The Battery was attached to the Defences of Washington and served at Fort Barry until December, 1862.
-After serving in serving in Maryland and the District of Columbia, the men were sent to Alexandria, where they served provost duty under General Slough for the duration of the war.
+Independent Battery H, Light Artillery, was organized in the area of Pittsburgh, PA, on August 5, 1861.
+The Battery was attached to the Defenses of Washington and served at Fort Barry until December, 1862.
+After serving in Maryland and the District of Columbia, the men were sent to Alexandria, where they served provost duty under General Slough for the duration of the war.
 Independent batteries did not have regimental affiliations.
 They mustered into the U.S. Volunteer Service and were assigned to larger units.

 The Quartermaster map shows a hospital on Pendleton Street, with hospital tents behind it.
-The map also shows Sutlers private quarters and a sink (the Quartermaster's term for a privy or outhouse).
+The map also shows Sutlers private quarters and a sink (privy).

 Location and the Site Today

-Battery H is located 907 Pendleton Street, between Alfred and Patrick Streets.
-Mid-twentieth century houses now occupy the site.
+Battery H Hospital was located at approximately 907 Pendleton Street, between Alfred and Patrick Streets.
+Mid-twentieth century houses, built for World War II workers, now occupy the site.